Skip to main content

 • CCSL Secretary (voting secretary)

-The Dean of Students Office will be the liaison between the committee and project applicants.
-All applicants will receive an e-mail explaining the results of the process.
+The Dean of Students Office will serve as the liaison between the committee and applicants.
+Approved applicants will receive an email outlining the funding claim procedures.
+Applicants not approved for funding will receive reasons for the decision and a list of alternative funding sources, if applicable.

 Back to top